TylerYep/wolfbot/README.md

 ## November 2019
 Moving some directories around, with the goal of making it simple to run WolfBot configs and commands from a single client-facing Python script, and being more intentional about client-facing exports.
 Added a pre-commit git hook to run unit and integration tests before every commit.
 Tried the cached solver again, framed as the 0-1 knapsack problem, but ran into two difficulties: I have to use a top-down approach because I cannot enumerate all possible states (I don't have weights), and I have to explore separate cases for when a statement is added vs negated and added.
 Ultimately a dead end, but I still think there's some optimizations to be done.

+Experimented with fixtures in other files and randomizing integration tests.

 ## October 2019